intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Storage.md

 # Repositories

-Data is stored in five technologically differentiated repositories as depicted in the metamodel above.
+Data is stored in five technologically differentiated repositories which (depicted in the metamodel above).

-Data is ingested and initially stored into three repositories (_monitoring_, _analytics_, _reporting_), and combined through joins with relatively static (master) data in two secondary repositories (_reference_, _system_).
+- The primary datasets are ingested, transformed, and stored in four repositories (_monitoring_, _analytics_, _reporting_, _graph_).

+- Secondary datasets provide relatively static (master) data and are stored in the _nearline_ repository, for combining as external tables through joins.

 _Repository_ archetypes and their abbreviated mnemonics and qualifiers are used to name storage **Services**, according to [naming conventions](/docs/api.sundaya.monitored.equipment/0/c/Getting%20Started/Start%20Here/Standards%20&%20Conventions).
 These are listed below: